 Serve up in style

-Well-chosen serveware can enchance your table, while using sideboards, consoles or dresser bases for the display of Yuletide treats, cold courses and desserts all pre-preparation, prior to the main event.
+Well-chosen serveware can enhance your table, while using sideboards, consoles or dresser bases for the display of Yuletide treats, cold courses and desserts all pre-prepared, prior to the main event.
 They also act as visual tempters to forthcoming delights!

 Designer and cook Sophie Conran always displays her collection of glass cake stands at Christmas time.
 'I fill them with candy, chocolates or dried fruit - sugared almonds are fantastic for colour, and you can tie them in with your table setting too', she says.